dchavan2192/Portfolio-DhruvChavan/README.md

 # Dhruv Chavan's Portfolio
-Aspiring data scientist and researcher at The Ohio State University, exploring the intersection of AI, embedded systems, and healthcare technology.
+Aspiring data scientist and researcher at The Ohio State University.

 ---